PV-Lab/Archerfish/README.md

 G-code for a Monoprice MP Select Mini 3D Printer to raster the gradient printed by the Archerfish system on a 100mm x 100mm polyester sheet.

 ### [4] Archerfish.step
 Detailed CAD Model of the Archerfish System.
+Open-access CAD model of the complete Archerfish assembly can also be found on [GrabCAD](https://grabcad.com/library/archerfish-1)

 ### [5] Archerfish_UI_Box.png
 Rendering of the User Interface Box.